elastic/integrations/packages/azure_billing/docs/README.md

 # Azure Billing Metrics Integration

+## Overview

-The Azure Billing Metrics integration allows users to monitor their Azure spending to optimize resource use.
+The Azure Billing Metrics integration allows you to monitor your actual and future Azure spending to optimize resource use.

-The integration supports metrics collection at subscription, department, or billing account levels.
+The integration uses [Azure Consumption API](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/consumption-api-overview#usage-details-api) to collect usage details and leverages [Azure Cost Management API](https://docs.microsoft.com/en-us/rest/api/cost-management/forecast) to bring forecast data.

+Use the Azure Billing Metrics integration to collect detailed resource usage and forecast expense for the coming weeks.
+For example, if you want to know which resources cost you more, you could check the top resources pie chart.
+Then you can visualize the prediction for the coming weeks by looking at the forecast chart.

+## Data streams

+### Azure Billing Metrics

+The Azure Billing Metrics data stream collects two types metrics: usage details and forecast.

+Usage details metrics track actual expenses including details like subscription ID, resource group, type and name.
+Forecast metrics track projected expenses over the coming weeks.

+## Requirements

+You need Elasticsearch to store and search your data and Kibana to visualize and manage it.
+You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your hardware.

+You need to set up an Azure App Registration to allow the Agent to access the Azure APIs.
+See more details in the Setup section.

+The App Registration requires the Billing Reader role to access the billing information for the subscription, department or billing account.
+See more details in the Setup section.

+Azure Billing Metrics integration queries are charged based on the number of standard API calls.
+One integration makes two calls every 24 hours in the standard configuration.

+## Setup

-## How it works
+### How it works

 The Elastic Agent connects to Azure APIs, fetches usage details and forecast data, and sends it to a dedicated data stream named `metrics-azure.billing-default` in Elasticsearch.